kubedb/docs/docs/guides/mssqlserver/initialization/index.md

 ## Prepare Initialization Scripts

 MSSQLServer supports initialization with `.sh`, `.sql` and `.sql.gz` files.
-In this tutorial, we will use `init.sql` script from [mssqlserver-init-scripts](https://github.com/kubedb/mssqlserver-init-scripts) git repository to create a TABLE `kubedb_init` in `mssql` database.
+In this tutorial, we will use `init.sql` script from [mssqlserver-init-scripts](https://github.com/kubedb/mssqlserver-init-scripts) git repository to create a database named `mssql` and a table named `kubedb_init` in that database.

 We will use a ConfigMap as a script source.
-You can use any Kubernetes supported [volume](https://kubernetes.io/docs/concepts/storage/volumes) as a script source.
+You can use any Kubernetes supported [volumes](https://kubernetes.io/docs/concepts/storage/volumes) as a script source.

-At first, we will create a ConfigMap from `init.sql` file.
-Then, we will provide this ConfigMap as script source in `init.script` of MSSQLServer CR spec.
+At first, we will create a ConfigMap with `init.sql` file.
+Then, we will provide this ConfigMap as script source in `init.script` of the MSSQLServer CR spec.

-Let's create a ConfigMap with initialization script,
+Let's create a ConfigMap with the `init.sql` initialization script,

 ```bash
 $ kubectl create configmap -n demo mssql-init-scripts \